Sasidaran667/slt-data-usage--bookmarklet/README.md

 # SLT Data Usage Bookmarklet
-Simple bookmarket script for view data usage by package type
+Simple bookmarket script for view data usage by peak and off-peak

 How to use
 -----------------